E-money / Modulr Information

 How does Modulr protect customer funds?

 Modulr is required by law to use a process called Safeguarding to protect customer money.
-This means we ensure that 100% of the funds we receive in exchange for e-money are safeguarded on receipt, meaning that these are segregated from all other funds that we hold and they cannot be used for any other purposes.
+This means we ensure that the funds we receive in exchange for e-money are safeguarded on receipt, meaning that these are segregated from all ot her funds that we hold and they cannot be used for any other purposes.
 This is completely separate from the additional funds that Modulr holds to meet its corporate obligations and run its business.
-100% of the funds we safeguard must be held in specially designated client accounts at credit institutions (banks) or the Bank of England (see ‘Where is my money safeguarded?’ below).
+The funds we safeguard must be held in specially designated client accounts at credit institutions (banks) or the Bank of England (see ‘Where is my money safeguarded?’ below).

 Furthermore, as an EMI, we must also hold an additional 2% of the total value of safeguarded client funds in our own funds, which are held separately to those client funds.
-The purpose of the additional 2% funds is to ensure that, in the case of any problems with our business, there are enough funds to support an orderly business wind-down and the process of returning of client funds .
-Combining this ‘2%’ requirement with the safeguarding means that customer funds are 100% available to a customer, and there is a protection mechanism to help ensure an orderly wind down if ever required.
+The purpose of the additional 2% funds is to ensure that, in the case of any problems with our business, there are enough funds to support an orderly business wind-down and the process of returning of client funds.
+Combining this ‘2%’ requirement with safeguarding means that there is a protection mechanism to help ensure an orderly wind down and return customer funds if ever required.

-So, while the Financial Services Compensation Scheme (“FSCS”) is not applicable to e-money, the regulatory requirements outlined above can be relied upon instead and protects the balance of customer funds, as opposed to only compensating up to a limit as is the case with the FSCS
+So, while the Financial Services Compensation Scheme (FSCS) is not applicable to e- money, the regulatory requirements outlined above are designed to protect the balance of customer funds, as opposed to only compensating up to a limit as is the case with the FSCS.

 What is the FSCS and is it applicable to Modulr?

 The FSCS offers consumers protection of their bank deposits up to £85,000 maximum, or £170,000 for a joint account, in the event of a bank failure.
 The FSCS scheme only applies to banks, and therefore is not relevant to an EMI such as Modulr.
-However, as mentioned, Safeguarding means that 100% of customer money at Modulr, regardless of the amount, is segregated from all other funds that we hold and cannot be used for any other purpose.
+However, as mentioned, Safeguarding means that all customer money held at Modulr, regardless of the amount, is segregated from all ot her funds that we hold and cannot be used for any other purpose.

-What would happen in the unlikely event of Modulr’s insolvency?
+What would happen in the event of Modulr’s insolvency?

 In addition to the safeguarding and further ‘2%’ requirements we’re also required to prepare orderly wind down planning.
 These plans include the early identification of a potential insolvency event and the return of your funds before an insolvency process if possible.
-We have to provide these plans to the FCA and they are subject to external audit review.
+These plans are subject to external audit review.
 This further reduces the unlikely event of your funds having to be returned during our insolvency.
-In the unlikely event that Modulr becomes insolvent, your funds are separate from the funds of Modulr and therefore the creditors of Modulr (other third parties that are owed money from Modulr) are not able to make a claim or have effect on your funds.
+In the event that Modulr becomes insolvent, your funds are separate from the funds of Modulr and therefore the creditors of Modulr (other third parties that are owed money from Modulr) are not able to make a claim or have effect on your funds.

 An independent insolvency professional (referred to as an ‘insolvency practitioner’) will be appointed to return your funds to you.
 However, where an insolvency practitioner is unable to take their costs of sending the funds to you from elsewhere (for example, the general pot of Modulr funds remaining or from the additional 2% own funds described above) they are entitled to take their costs from your funds.
 In this unlikely circumstance, while you'll likely receive most of your funds you may not receive the total value if costs are deducted.
 The process of returning your funds by an insolvency practitioner is likely to take longer than if you were making a claim in the FSCS.